 The School Program pairs a child with a volunteer Big Brother or Sister.
-Big and Little Brothers and Sisters get together two or three times per month throughout the academic year.
+Big and Little Brothers and Sisters get together about once a week throughout the academic year.
 They catch up over lunch and recess on the campus of the Little Brother or Sister’s participating elementary or middle school.
 There, they enjoy conversation, board games, arts and crafts, basketball.

 Currently, the agency operates School Programs in Newton, Needham and Waltham.

 For more, or to learn whether your child’s school participates, see these FAQs or contact our Programs team.

 School Program FAQs

 No. No tutoring, no homework help.
 The goal of the program is to provide some deviation from the typical school day, a chance to unwind and recharge over lunch, board games, arts and crafts.
 That said, many little Brothers and Sisters do realize improved academic performance.
 We like to think it has something to do with the increased self-confidence and motivation that comes with having a mentor!

 No. Big and Little Brothers and Sisters get together during the Little Brother or Sister’s lunch/recess.
 It usually amounts to a 45-minute visit.